SLiGerr/Animator-Enum-Codegen/README.md

 # Animator-Enum-Codegen

-- **What?** - Simple yet convinient way to bake all Animator Controllers to enums
+- **What?** - Simple yet convenient way to bake all Animator Controllers to enums
 - **Why?** - All the available tools that I found on github bake all states in string consts/single enum, which, it seems to me, are not convenient at all

 ## Usage